-Our first step to bring forth awareness uses Facebook to make people understand the severity and speed of this problem.
 "Every 30 seconds someone is being trafficked".
-An alarming statistic that leaves no room for procrastination..
-We use this and pair it up with a Facebook hack, where fb users would get their friends and loved ones "erased" from social media every 30 seconds which would show up on their news feed as a "life event".
-Their profile pictures would be turned to black and profiles would be gone, symbolizing how people lose their power and agency when they are trafficked into slavery.
-Each person erased will also have a GIF playing in a loop, giving the user a moment of reflection and call to action.
+An alarming statistic that leaves no room for procrastination.
+We use this and pair it up with a Facebook hack, where FB users would get their friends and loved ones "erased" from social media every 30 seconds and show up on their news feed as a "life event".
+Their profile pictures would be turned to black and profiles would be gone, symbolizing how people lose their identity when they are trafficked into slavery.

-Hong Kong's MTR trains are a main source of transportation for the average person.
-About 4.71 million people use it everyday, making it an essential place to communicate our idea.
+About 4.71 million people use Hong Kong's MTR everyday, making it an essential place to communicate our idea.
 While people are waiting for their train, our main message of Erase Slavery would appear on the window and when the train pulls up, statistics of slavery and our message would be fully revealed.
-In an instant the message appears and is erased, paralleling the concept.

 Along with the train windows, people will be able to see and experience someone being erased before their very eyes.
 Using the train tunnels as an asset, we would create an animation using the imagery of a person being erased as the train travels, showing how fast someone can be gone in this industry.
 Posters inside will call out train riders to look up and out the window to see what happens.